 The Dorchester, London – an exquisite, rich treat for your senses

-Since the 1930s, The Dorchester has gracefully upheld its reputation as one of the best luxury hotels in the world.
+Since the 1930s, The Dorchester has gracefully upheld its reputation as one of the most luxurious hotels of the world.
 Ideally located within London’s well-heeled Mayfair district, you can indulge in shopping, sneak out for a night at the theater, and enjoy magnificent views of Hyde Park from your balcony.
+With just the location its no wonder why this hotel is considered to be one the better luxury hotels in London.

 This exceptional residence features a typically English façade showcasing wrought-iron balconies, and the recently refreshed 250 rooms and suites are decorated in a sophisticated English residential style.